tengcharmaine/tp/docs/DeveloperGuide.md

 - all compulsory parameters are present
 - no duplicate `Person` in ClinicMate

-The add mechanism is facilitated by `AddressBook`.
-It implements `ModelManager#addPerson(Person p)`which allows users to add patients’ contacts and relevant patient information into ClinicMate.
+The `add` mechanism is facilitated by `AddressBook`.
+It implements `Model#addPerson(Person p)`which allows users to add patients’ contacts and relevant patient information into ClinicMate.
 These operations are exposed in the `Model` interface as `Model#addPerson(Person p)`.

-Apart from that, the feature also includes the following operation in `ModelManager`, which implements the `Model` interface:
+Apart from that, the feature also includes the following operation in `Model`, which implements the `Model` interface:
 - `Model#hasPerson(Person person)`: Checks if the `Person` to be added is already an existing `Person` profile in ClinicMate

 Given below is an example usage scenario and how the `add` mechanism behaves at each step.